Rho Coronae Borealis: Stellar properties

-Rho Coronae Borealis is a yellow main sequence star of the spectral type G0V.
-The star is thought to have 91 percent of the Sun's mass, along with 1.4 times its radius and 1.7 times its luminosity.
+Rho Coronae Borealis is a yellow main-sequence star of the spectral type G0V.
+The star is thought to have 96 percent of the Sun's mass, along with 1.3 times its radius and 1.7 times its luminosity.
 It may only be 51 to 65 percent as enriched with elements heavier than hydrogen (based on its abundance of iron) and is likely somewhat older than the Sun at around ten billion years old.

-The rotation period of Rho Coronae Borealis is approximately 20 days, even though at this age, stars are hypothesized to decouple their rotational evolution and magnetic activity.
+The rotation period of Rho Coronae Borealis is approximately 20 days, even though at this age stars are hypothesized to decouple their rotational evolution and magnetic activity.

+Multiple star catalogs list a 10th-magnitude companion about two arc-minutes away, but it is an unrelated background object.

 Planetary system

 An extrasolar planet in a 39.8-day orbit around Rho Coronae Borealis was discovered in 1997 by observing the star's radial velocity variations.
 This detection method only gives a lower limit on the true mass of the companion.
 In 2001, preliminary Hipparcos astrometric satellite data indicated that the orbital inclination of the star's companion was 0.5°, nearly face-on, implying that its mass was as much as 115 times Jupiter's.
 A paper published in 2011 supported this claim using a new reduction of the astrometric data, with an updated mass value of 169.7 times Jupiter, with a 3σ confidence region 100.1 to 199.6 Jupiter masses.
 Such a massive body would be a dim red dwarf star, not a planet.

 In 2016, however, a paper was published that used interferometry to rule out any stellar companions to this star, in addition to detecting a second planetary companion in a 102-day orbit.
+Another two planets were discovered in 2023.

+The evolution of the parent star, nearing the conclusion of its life cycle, has been regarded as a model for the potential evolution of our planetary system.
+This is especially relevant for predicting whether the Sun will eventually engulf the Earth at the end of its own lifecycle (cf. Future of Earth).

-Searches for circumstellar material
+Circumstellar material

 In October 1999, astronomers at the University of Arizona announced the existence of a circumstellar disk around the star.
 Follow-up observations with the Spitzer Space Telescope failed to detect any infrared excess at 24- or 70-micrometre wavelengths, which would be expected if a disk were present.
 No evidence for a disk was detected in observations with the Herschel Space Observatory either.